We'd love to hear about it! Click here to go to the product suggestion community

 1. If needed, do a quick, temporary install so that the new device can download Up2Dates.2.
-Apply the desired Up2Dates (if possible, stop at 9.601 today), do a factory reset and shutdown.3.
+Apply the desired Up2Dates (if possible, stop at 9.605 today (changed 2019-10-01)), do a factory reset and shutdown.3.
 On the current UTM in use, on the 'Configuration' tab of 'High Availability': a.
 Enable Hot-Standby b.
 Select eth3 as the Sync NIC c.
 Configure it as Node_1 d.
 Enter an encryption key (I've never found a need to remember it) e.
 Select 'Enable automatic configuration of new devices' f.
 I prefer to use 'Preferred Master: None' and 'Backup interface: Internal'4.
 Cable eth3 to eth3 on the new device.5.
 Cable all of the other NICs exactly as they are on the original UTM.6.
 Power up the new device and wait for the good news.

 Cheers - Bob

 In reply to BAlfson:

 I've got the second SG-330 connected to a PC and to an unused static IP on our external network connection.
 When I powered up the box, it shows it's on firmware 9.308.